colehammond65/Discord_Bot/README.md

 # Promo Discord Bot
- Discord bot for locked self promo channels on DC when streaming
+ Discord bot for locking self promo channels on DC when streaming

 ## About
 Promo Discord Bot is a discord bot for streamer, it allows you to have a promo channel on your community Discord server for other people in your community to advertise themself in, while locking that channel so it cant be seen while you are live on Twitch